vanHeemstraSystems/portainer-k3s-dind-headstart/README.md

 See also "Portainer : Managing your Docker containers just became easier." at https://vijayvikram11844.medium.com/portainer-to-manage-docker-4a30944ddb99

 See also "k3s" at https://github.com/k3s-io/k3s

+See also "Rancher - K3s - Lightwiegh Kubernetes" at https://rancher.com/docs/k3s/latest/en/

 ## 100 - Portainer with k3s
 See [README.md](./100/README.md)